 A. The AIRPORT AUTHORITY shall not involuntarily terminate a regular officer covered under this Agreement without just cause.
-The right to protest a termination is limited to officers covered under this Agreement.
 An officer being terminated shall have the right to legal counsel at his/her own expense and/or representation by the AAPOPA.
 In no case shall the representative appear instead of the officer nor shall the representative answer questions for the officer.
 The officer shall have the right to respond to all charges.
 The officer's response shall be confined to the specific charge(s).
 The officer shall be allowed to consult with the AAPOPA representative before responding to any question(s).

-B. PROCEDURES FOR DISCHARGE FOR CONDUCT VIOLATIONS
+B. PROCEDURES FOR DISCHARGE